PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 11:53:27
+Last updated: 2024-04-09 11:54:01
-Random Quote: Darcy Lewis: "No one would notice if you blew up a Dakota.
-Honestly, I can't tell them apart."
-Carol Danvers: "South Dakota is on the bottom." - Captain Marvel
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo